VlachosGroup/AIMSim/README.md

 ### Currently Implemented Functionalities

+1. Measure Search: Automate the search of fingerprint and similarity metric (called a "measure") using the following algorithm:
+    Step 1: Select an arbitrary featurization scheme.
+    Step 2: Using the selected scheme, Ffeaturize the molecule set using the selected scheme..
+    Step 3: Choose an arbitrary similarity measure.
+    Step 4: Using the similarity measure, select each molecule’s nearest neighbor in the setSelect             each molecule’s nearest neighbor in the set using the similarity measure.
+    Step 5: Use a chosen mMeasure the of correlation to quantify the correlation between a       molecule’s QoI and its nearest neighbor’s QoI.
+    Step 6: Iterate Ssteps 1 – 5 to select the featurization scheme and similarity measure which to maximizes the result from of Step 5.

+2. See Property Variation with Similarity:

+3. Visualize Dataset:

+4. Compare Target Molecule to a Molecule :
+5.
+6. Set
-1. compare_target_molecule: Compare a proposed molecules to existing molecular database.
+7. compare_target_molecule: Compare a proposed molecules to existing molecular database.
 The outputs are a similarity density plot and/ or the least similar and most similar molecules in the database (to the proposed molecule)

 2. visualize_dataset: Visualize the diversity of molecules in existing database.
 The outputs are a heatmap of similarity scores and/or